microsoft/ROS-bonsai-connector/samples/turtlebot3_bonsai/README.md

     * https://github.com/aws-robotics/aws-robomaker-small-house-world
     * https://github.com/aws-robotics/aws-robomaker-bookstore-world

-## Building and Running the Simulator in the Cloud
+## Building and Running the Training Simulator in the Cloud
 To add the simulator as a managed option in your Bonsai workspace, you will need to install the azure-cli `pip install azure-cli`.

 See [How to Install the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) if you would prefer to use a method different from pip.